Last updated: July 30, 2021 Originally Posted: June 28, 2018

 Known as the “Napa of the North”, the Okanagan Valley is located in the Canadian province of British Columbia and spans an area of 180 kms.
 Home to stunning scenery, outdoor recreation and known for its wineries and fruit orchards, the Okanagan Valley offers visitors a lot to see and do for short or long stays.
 In this post, we will tell you more about the Okanagan Valley and surrounding areas, including the Similkameen Valley to help you plan your visit.

-Some wineries have re-opened earlier than others due to their ability to meet the new guidelines and others are working very hard to do so but some still remain closed and may not open this season; make sure to check online before visiting.
+In summer 2020, many wineries re-opened due to their ability to meet the new guidelines and others are working very hard to do so but some still remain closed; make sure to check online before visiting.
 One common trend we have noticed for the places that have re-opened (or in the process of doing so) is that you have to pre-book your tasting online and provide contact information which is kept for 30 days.
 It will not be possible to just drive up and taste as you have done in the past for the time of being and groups of 6 or less can be accommodated as per the latest guidelines.

 It is quite a challenge to re-open safely for everyone and to consider the economic impacts of having a shortened season to welcome tourists and not be able to do so at past capacity.
 Many wineries have been generous in offering free shipping and even discounts on products so make sure to check out the websites of places mentioned in this post to order wine until you can visit.